Humanities, Arts, Waldorf Teacher Training

-As the co-founder of The Denver Waldorf School, Ina has been teaching at DWS for over thirty years.
-She received her Waldorf Teacher Training at the Munich Waldorf School and prior to that earned her certification as an arts teacher at the Academy for the Arts in Stuttgart.
-In addition to sharing her knowledge with the High School students and the entire faculty of DWS, Ina consults for Waldorf schools across the U.S. and spends her summers training Waldorf teachers.
-You may contact Ina at ext.
-182.
+As the co-founder of The Denver Waldorf School, Ina has been teaching at DWS for more than forty years.
+She earned certification as an arts teacher at the Academy for the Arts in Stuttgart and received her Waldorf Teacher Training at the Munich Waldorf School.
+In addition to sharing her knowledge with High School students and the DWS faculty, Ina consults for Waldorf schools across the United States and spends her summers training Waldorf teachers.

 Passion: Volleyball, family and reading

 What Other Occupation Would You Like to Try?
 Professional Athlete

 Mckenna joined DWS in 2016 as our second High School Spanish Teacher, and she also has taught 6th grade math.
 Having attended The Denver Waldorf School from pre-K through eighth grade, Mckenna went on to graduate as valedictorian from Smoky Hill High School and later earned a BA in Spanish from the University of Colorado Denver.
 She taught at Bruce Randolph Middle School before finding her way back to DWS.
 Her loves include taekwondo, volleyball, and travel; she has studied abroad in the Dominican Republic and has visited Costa Rica multiple times.
 During the summer of 2016, Mckenna is spent time in Thailand working at the Elephant Refuge and Education Center.